 - Home Price: $231,729 median purchase price; $888 median monthly rent

-- Crime Rate: Safer than 27% of California cities
+- Crime Rate: Safer than 48% of Sacramento neighborhoods

 Singles and young professionals will never be at a loss for things to do in North Oak Park.
 This up-and-coming Sacramento neighborhood is full of cozy cafes, unique restaurants, and laid-back bars, as well as a variety of budget-friendly housing options with apartments, condos, hip bungalows, and traditional ranch-style homes.
 In addition to these amenities, North Oak Park offers quick freeway access, making it an ideal place for young professionals who plan to commute elsewhere in the city for work